Wire Fraud and Business Email Compromise at Canadian Wealth-Management Firms

 Talk to Fusion about your firm’s security

-If your firm wants a security-first managed IT partner that understands CIRO expectations and protects client data, talk to us.
-We can review your current posture and show where the evidence gaps are.
+If your firm wants a security-first managed IT partner that understands CIRO expectations and protects client money and data, talk to us.
+We will review your current posture and show exactly where the evidence gaps are before they cost you a transfer.

 Book a consultation or call (416) 566-2845